LakeYS/Discord-Trivia-Bot/README.md

 - Custom questions and categories, configurable by server administrators.

 # Commands
-- `trivia start`  - Not implemented.
-The command to start a trivia game.
+- `trivia start`  - The command to start a trivia game.
-- `trivia question` - Test command that displays a random question and answer.
 - `trivia help` - Shows information about the bot.